spyder-ide/envs-manager/README.md

 * To run the test:

 You will need to setup the `ENV_BACKEND_EXECUTABLE` environmental variable in order to use a `conda-like` manager.
 The environmental variable should point to a conda or mamba executable.
-For example, if you have micromamba downloaded on Windows you should set `ENV_BACKEND_EXECUTABLE=<path to micromama executable>/micromamba.exe`.
+For example, if you have micromamba downloaded on Windows you should set `ENV_BACKEND_EXECUTABLE=<path to micromamba executable>/micromamba.exe`.
 After that you should be able to run the tests with:

 ```console
 pytest -vv